ampproject/amphtml/extensions/amp-video/0.1/amp-video.md

 Same as [controlsList](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/controlsList) attribute of HTML5 video element.
 Only supported by certain browsers.

+### dock<

+Requires [`amp-video-docking`](../amp-video-docking/amp-video-docking.md) component.
+If this attribute is present and the video is playing manually, the video will be "minimized" and fixed to a corner or an element when the user scrolls out of the video component's visual area.

 ### loop

 If present, the video will automatically loop back to the start upon reaching the end.